Taking a Temporary Leave from Studies

 It is your responsibility to keep your student status valid.

 - A student may be permitted to take a leave of 150 days or less from their program of study and still be deemed actively pursuing their studies as per their study permit conditions.
-If a leave extends this period, it will not be authorized and will impact your student status in Canada and further immigration pathways in Canada.
-You will be required to apply for a new study permit from outside Canada prior to returning to your studies.

 - You are not permitted to work on or off campus during an Authorized Leave from your studies, even if your study permit indicates you are permitted to work in Canada.
 Your working conditions are tied to your full-time enrollment in each mandatory term.